vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 This work was held to be very sacred, so much so that Abhinava in his Bh.
 G. S. quotes from it as from a Sruti the following verse :

-"Tīrthe śvapacagrhe vā naștasmrtirapi parityajan deham
+"Tīrthe śvapacagrhe vā naṣtasmrtirapi parityajan deham

 Jñānasamakalamuktah kaivalyam yāti hataśokah."